lsiemens/QBox/Documents/README.md

 ## QBox Road Map ##

-### Version >> 2.0.0: Far Future ###
-- [ ] Add pertubation theory and time dependent hamiltonian (multiple potentials using projection to switch between)
-- [ ] 2 particle wave functions in 1D (Add a symmetry/antisymmetry condition to the solver and analisis tools for multiparticle wave functions)
-- [ ] Energy level diagrams to track, photon emmision/absorption, forbiden transitions and energy level splitting

-### Version ~ 2.0.0: Near Future ###
-- [ ] Momentum space repersentation of wave functions and wave function evolution
-- [ ] Measurements of expected position and momentum ...
-- [ ] Better color maps
-- [ ] Distribution on more platforms

 ### Version 1.0.0: Production ###
 #### Unity ####
 - [ ] Add an _About_ page in the menu.
 It should contain name, version, descriptions, author and links